MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/github-pages-deploy.md

 # Github Pages Deploy action

+Action:

+- [Github Pages Deploy Action](https://github.com/marketplace/actions/deploy-to-github-pages) - `JamesIves/github-pages-deploy-action`

 ## Sample

-Here we deploy a project using NPM command.
-Such as React, Hexo, Vue or Gatsby.
+Here we deploy a Node project - the build command could use React, Hexo, Vue or Gatsby for example,

-- [Github Pages Deploy Action](https://github.com/marketplace/actions/deploy-to-github-pages) - `JamesIves/github-pages-deploy-action`

-This is based on that action's sample.
+This sample is based on that action's sample.

-This uses:
+It uses:

 - `actions/checkout`
 - `JamesIves/github-pages-deploy-action`
 - `npm`

-Note that `actions/setup-node` is not used.

 ```yaml
 name: Build and Deploy